yangyan22/STREAM/README.md

     "abdomen"                   # 29
 ]

+We construct the Faiss files with the visual encoder of [MedCLIP](https://github.com/RyanWangZf/MedCLIP).

 # Usage
 1. Construct the JSON file incorporating temporal and multi-view information.
 The temporal and multi-view information is generated from the "mimic-cxr-2.0.0-metadata.csv" file included in the official dataset.